lyuehh/playgrounds/ppts/es6.md

 [slide]
-## Named exports and a default export
+## named exports and a default export
 ---

 ```javascript